unjs/nitro/docs/content/2.deploy/providers/aws-via-flightcontrol.md

 ### Node.js Server

-Nitro can be deployed to AWS via Flightcontrol as a Node.js server.
+Nitro applications can be deployed to AWS via Flightcontrol as a Node.js server.
 To deploy your application as a Node.js server, create a Flightcontrol project with configuration via the Dashboard or with configuration via `flightcontrol.json`.

 #### Create a Project with Configuration via the Dashboard